isaec/bioweapons-are-bad/README.md

 # bioweapons-are-bad
 ### hyper wip
 #### based on [a great tutorial](http://rogueliketutorials.com/tutorials/tcod/v2/)
 a roguelike in python, with tcod.
 I followed the tut up to part 9, and then, some months ago when it had stagnated opted to keep working on my own.
-This hasnt been worked on in some time but I fear ill nuke my hard drive so I wished to save my work.
+This hasn't been worked on in some time but I fear ill nuke my hard drive so I wished to save my work.
+Finally, I would like to note that some of this was coded while I was still learning and is not representative of my current skills (read: spaggetti lies here), but I haven't had the time to fix it.

 ![shooting gif](https://user-images.githubusercontent.com/72410860/101397010-f60dc900-3880-11eb-989d-ef9e3ca309ff.gif)
 ![boom](https://user-images.githubusercontent.com/72410860/101397630-cd3a0380-3881-11eb-92c6-17b59604dadc.gif)